elasticio/component-commons-library/README.md

   - headers: Any HTTP headers to add to the request.
 Defaults to {}
   - urlIsSegment: Whether to append to the base server url or if the provided URL is an absolute path.
 Defaults to true
   - isJson: If the request is in JSON format.
 Defaults to true
+  - axiosOptions: object, that will be implemented in request as additional parameters according [axios documentation](https://axios-http.com/docs/req_config).
+Defaults to {}

 Class can be extended to have custom authentication